-The Bureau of Labour Statistics expects employment of medical transcriptionist to decline by about 3% between now and 2026.
+The Bureau of Labour Statistics expects the employment of medical transcriptionists to decline by about 3% between now and 2026.
 This is due to voice recognition software, electronic medical records, and outsourcing to foreign countries where the labor is cheaper.
 Legal transcriptionists can expect a growth rate of about 2% between 2014 and 2024.

 5 Companies Offering Transcribing Jobs for Beginners

-Here are 5 companies that offer jobs to beginners, there are many others.
+Here are 5 companies that offer jobs to beginners; there are many others.
 They all have similar requirements for starting and similar pay rates.

-To join the following companies you need no special equipment.
+To join the following companies, you need no special equipment.
 Only a high-speed internet connection, a computer or desktop, and headphones are recommended.

-To become a transcriber you have to complete a test job.
+To become a transcriber, you have to complete a test job.
 You read their guidelines and then transcribe a video.
-There are no requirements for you to type fast, they give you 6 hours to transcribe a 10 minutes audio file.
+There are no requirements for you to type fast.
+They give you 6 hours to transcribe a 10 minutes audio file.
 The pay is up to $0.60 per audio or video minute.
-Average pay is $150 per month with top transcribers earning $1215 per month.
+Average pay is $150 per month, with top transcribers earning $1215 per month.

 Just a reminder – $0.60 per audio minute equates to pay for you of $0.15 per minute with a good quality audio file that is easy to understand or $9.00 per hour.
-This is the best case scenario!
+This is the best-case scenario!

-Another company that accepts newbie transcribers provided you pass their test, of transcribing an audio file.
-Once accepted you can start accepting work.
-Audio files are available on a first come first served basis.
+Another company that accepts newbie transcribers provided you pass their test of transcribing an audio file.
+Once accepted, you can start accepting work.
+Audio files are available on a first-come, first-served basis.
 You can only accept one assignment at a time.
-Scribie provides you with an automated transcript of the audio file, that you will have to correct.
+Scribie provides you with an automated transcript of the audio file that you will have to correct.
 This can save you some time.
 The pay per audio hour varies from $5 to $25.

 Another well-known transcribing company that offers jobs for beginners.
 Pay rates vary between $15 – $22 per audio hour.
-Average monthly earnings are $250 with the top earners at $2200 per month.
-To be accepted you have to pass a test.
+Average monthly earnings are $250, with the top earners at $2200 per month.
+To be accepted, you have to pass a test.
 TranscribeMe has general transcription jobs and also medical and legal jobs if you have a specialized background.

 Daily Transcription accepts beginners but has more specific requirements.
 You have to pass a skills assessment test as well as a transcription test.
 You need a typing speed of at least 50wpm.
-You also need a transcription software such as Express Scribe which is a free download.
+You also need transcription software such as Express Scribe, which is a free download.
 A foot pedal is also recommended.

-Besides the companies that deal solely with transcription work, you can also find transcription jobs on websites like – freelancer.com, upwork.com or flexjobs.com.
+Besides the companies that deal solely with transcription work, you can also find transcription jobs on websites like – freelancer.com, upwork.com, or flexjobs.com.

 Watch Out For Transcribing Job Scams